garyzhubc/STAT406-2017/Lecture10/README.md

 A few questions for you:

--   Why do we need / want to set the pseudo-random generation seed before calling `rpart`?
+-   Why did we set the pseudo-random generation seed (`set.seed(123)`) before calling `rpart`?
 Is there anything random about building these trees?
 -   What does the `uniform` argument for `plot.rpart` do?
 What does `text` do here?

 #### Compare predictions